steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 In room A401-118 there is also a pH-meter and a magnetic stirrer.

 ## BRIK Cabinets
 There are BRIK Cabinets on level 4 in various laboratories and in the corridors.
 The items in the cabinets are for everybody to use.
-See ***attachment*** for location, instructions, and content.
+See **[BRIK cabinet guide]** for location, instructions, and content.
-Inquiries regarding adding other materials in the BRIK Cabinets: contact Henriette Kristoffersen (henrikis@rm.dk).
+Inquiries regarding adding other materials in the BRIK Cabinets: contact Henriette Kristoffersen ([henrikis@rm.dk](mailto:henrikis@rm.dk){.email}).
 Other purchases are the responsibility of the individual groups themselves.

 ## Waste management